BROUQEN/Pong-game-for-Arduino-LCD-16x2/README.md

 # Pong Game for Arduino LCD 16x2
 A simple Pong game designed for Arduino using 3 buttons and an LCD 16x2 display.
-This project is a fun and engaging way to explore Arduino programming concepts.

 ---